dannwsx/fflags/TNC.md

 >
 > &nbsp;&nbsp;-&nbsp;&nbsp; [Bloxstrap FastFlag Documentation](https://github.com/pizzaboxer/bloxstrap/wiki/A-guide-to-FastFlags)

-->As stated in this rentry's [Terms and Conditions](https://rentry.org/uffl-rentry-terms-and-conditions/#rentry-terms-and-conditions), by using the information in this rentry you relieve it's creator(s) of any liability caused by your use, including legal and financial liability.<-
+->As stated in this rentry's [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#rentry-terms-and-conditions), by using the information in this rentry you relieve it's creator(s) of any liability caused by your use, including legal and financial liability.<-

--> By accessing this rentry, you agree that you have read and agree with this rentry's  [Terms and Conditions](https://rentry.org/uffl-rentry-terms-and-conditions/#rentry-terms-and-conditions).
+-> By accessing this rentry, you agree that you have read and agree with this rentry's  [Terms and Conditions](https://github.com/dannwsx/fflags/blob/main/TNC.md#rentry-terms-and-conditions).
 If you do not agree, cease accessing this rentry immediately. <-

-# Rentry Terms and Conditions
+# Github Terms and Conditions

-## ->Rentry Intent<-
+## ->Github Intent<-

 * This list exists purely for the purposes of learning more about the inner workings of our favourite games.
 * We do not endorse the use of this information for activities that break Roblox's [Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use) or any other applical legal documents.